nvanjali979/BattleshipGame/README.md

 Basic Authentication is implemented.

-Authorization header needs to be passed along with the request
+Authorizationn header needs to be passed along with the request